If you run or want to run a vegan business, check out the existing vegan standards.

 UK’s The Vegetarian Society-approved trademark accreditation involves independent ingredient and production method checking by experts.
 Your ingredient lists and specification sheets are reviewed, and after approval and fee payment, you can display the relevant (vegetarian or vegan) trademark.

-I can’t tell you much about Viva!, a certification administered by Vege in Poland, but if you can read Polish, click on one of the links for more info!
+I can’t tell you much about Viva!, administered by Vege in Poland, but if you can read Polish, click on one of the links for more info!

-Choose Cruelty-Free is Australia’s only independent body that certifies cosmetics, personal care and household care items that have not been tested on animals.
-To become certified, you have to meet their criteria, pay a one-time $100 AUD fee and an annual fee to license the registered trademark, based on your annual sales.
+Choose Cruelty-Free is Australia’s only independent body that caters to cosmetics, personal care and household care items that have not been tested on animals.
+You have to meet their criteria, pay a one-time $100 AUD fee and an annual fee to license the registered trademark, based on your annual sales.

-The New Zealand Vegetarian Society administers Vegan Certified Products, as well as the Vegetarian Society Approved certification mentioned above with the UK.
+The New Zealand Vegetarian Society administers Vegan Certified Products, as well as the Vegetarian Society Approved standard mentioned above with the UK.

-I can’t tell you much about this certification either, but this makes me hopeful because I’ve been told that Korea was a very un-friendly place for vegans.
+I can’t tell you much about this standard, but this makes me hopeful because I’ve been told that Korea was a very un-friendly place for vegans.
 Vegan Korea has 325+ products with the seal, so that’s promising!

 Vege Project in Japan offers 3 marks: Two for products (Vegetarian and Vegan), and one (Vegan) for restaurants.
 I’m super excited about this because I’ve visited Japan a bunch of times but not as a vegan, so this will make it a bit more helpful to ID safe restaurants next time I’m there.